atrahhdis/kf3st/The Three Speed Transmission - an unofficial collection of texts by Kenneth Folk - Kenneth Folk.md

 ## Q & A on Vipassana

 [These musings, presented in Question and Answer form, come from my interactions with other yogis in an online forum.
 Most of the "questions" appear as they were originally written.
 Some of them have been edited for clarity.
 Some of them are frankly invented, in order to better set up the answers.
-All of the "answers" are my responses to comments or questions from others. -Kenneth Folk, July 2009]
+All of the "answers" are my responses to comments or questions from others. - Kenneth Folk, July 2009]

 **Question: My life has been very busy with little time for retreats and mostly supported by daily practice.**